FLAS APPLICATIONS DUE FEBRUARY 7, 2022.

 Summer FLAS Fellowship:

-- Summer FLAS Fellowships allow current Penn undergraduate and graduate students to complete the equivalent of one academic year of Arabic, Hebrew, Persian, Kurdish, Tajik or Turkish during the summer
+- Summer FLAS Fellowships allow current Penn undergraduate and graduate students to complete the equivalent of one academic year of Arabic, Armenian, Azeri, Balochi, Berber, Dari, Hebrew, Kurdish, Persian, Tajik, Turkish, or Turkmen during the summer

 - The FLAS Fellowship may be used for both domestic or international study